 Sometimes, shooting from a higher angle can also help reduce distractions.
 The last thing you want is a tree appearing to grow from the top of someone’s head.

 When composing the group photo, keep empty space in mind as well.
 This is one of the best tips on how to take large group photos.

 Think about where the focal point will be.
-Is there a family member you need to show more importance with?
+Is there a family member you should show more importance with?
 A family reunion would place everyone as important as each other.

-While you don’t want to have too much space or faces will be tiny, be sure to leave some space to lead the eye in.
-This will also allow the image to be printed in different sizes.
+You don’t want to have too much space, or faces will be tiny.
+But be sure to leave some space to lead the eye in.
+This will also allow the photos to be printed in different sizes.

 Best Poses for Group Photos

 Posing a single person can be challenging enough.
-For group pictures, you need to multiply that challenge by however many people are in the image.
+For groups, you have to multiply that challenge by how many people are in the image.

 First, before you attempt to pose a large group for a photo, make sure you understand how to pose a single person.

 Posing the person’s shoulders parallel to the camera will make them look their largest.
-This is fine if you’re trying to make a football team big and menacing, but isn’t ideal for every person and body type.
+This is fine if you’re trying to make a football team big and menacing.
+But it isn’t ideal for every person and body type.